realmcu/HoneyGUI/doc/en/widgets/gui_pagelist.md

 # Page List

-The pagelist widget has the similar function as page widget, and it is expected to use less ram size.
-The pagelist widget bahaves like a scroll at y-axis.
-When it moves at y-axis, the child nodes will also move with pagelist widget. you can set two switch widget which indicate the first and the last, and two border line which indicate top and bottom.
-The first one will move from top to bottom when it reaches top.
-The last one will move from bottom to top when it reaches bottom.
-This characteristic makes the child widgets look like more than that they are really created.
+The pagelist widget has a similar function as the page widget, and it is expected to use less RAM size.
+The pagelist widget behaves like a scroll on the y-axis.
+When it moves on the y-axis, the child nodes will also move with the pagelist widget.
+Two switch widgets can be set to indicate the first and the last, and two border lines to indicate the top and bottom.
+The first one will move from top to bottom when it reaches the top.
+The last one will move from bottom to top when it reaches the bottom.
+This characteristic makes the child widgets look like more than what is really created.

 ## Usage